fraol0912/ssc-times/content/articles/the-stick-men.md

 image: /photo_2021-01-30_14-20-39.jpg
 imageAlt: Image Source- mirror.co.uk
 date: 2021-01-30T11:26:00.542Z
-description: "Article description:     \"From the highly acclaimed #1 best selling authors, Kirubel and Lidya, SSC Times brings you a new international sensation.    \"Great!!
-Master story tellers\"              _Los Angeles Times
-  \"Absolutely terrific!!\"              _New York times \"Yelele gerami new\"              _Adis guday, A.A  Imagine Epiphany.
+description: "From the highly acclaimed #1 best selling authors, Kirubel and Lidya, SSC Times brings you a new international sensation.    \"Great!!
+Master story tellers\"              _Los Angeles Times \"Absolutely terrific!!\"              _New York times \"Yelele gerami new\"              _Adis guday, A.A  Imagine Epiphany.
 Imagine the huge crowd.
   Then try imagining a national chaos on that day.
 On a day when millions are out of their home.
 What would happen if a day of joy turned into a